A growing threat

 Between 2008 – 2019 an average of 270 horses were trapped and removed each year.
 However, trapping has not been able to keep up with the horse population growth rate of up to 23% per year.

-In 2014 it was estimated that the feral horse population had reached ~6000 and in the latest survey conducted in 2019 it was estimated there were up to 20,000 horses in the park.
+In 2014 it was estimated that the feral horse population had reached ~6000 and in the latest survey conducted in 2020 it was estimated there around 14,000 horses in the park.

 Following independent community consultation and scientific and animal welfare advice, NPWS developed a new horse management plan in 2016 to address the growing horse problem.